Search About Newsletters Donate

 What makes The Marshall Project’s reporting so special?
 It’s guided by a set of principles about how to report on the criminal justice system and the people ensnared in it.
 From the art we use to illustrate our stories to the words we use to write them — every detail is considered to ensure the accuracy, fairness, and impact of our reporting.
 Below is a list of resources to help power your work.

-Language and Style Guidance
+Language and style guidance

 The Marshall Project published its first-ever public style guidance, dubbed “The Language Project,” in 2021.
 We explain why using people-first language is important to our journalistic mission.
 “At its heart, journalism is a discipline of clarity,” the project editor, Akiba Solomon, wrote.
 “The Language Project is our attempt to set the record straight.”